inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Unit tests

 Tests are located in the `test.py`.
+To run them, you first need to install the dev dependencies of the project by running `pip install -r requirements.dev.txt`.
-You can run the test suite by executing `pytest test.py -v`.
+Then you can run the test suite by executing `pytest test.py -v`.

 ## Use the app